rundeck/rundeck/docs/en/upgrading/upgrading.md

 The new table/field names are only used if a new config value is in specified in the rundeck-config.properties file:

-    rundeck.v14.rdbsupport=true
+    rundeck.v14.rdbsupport=false

-This value is set by default on new installations, so if you have a previous 1.3 installation using the file-based datasource, upgrading to 1.4 should not cause any issues as the rundeck-config.properties file will not be modified when you upgrade.
+This value is set to false by default on new installations, so if you have a previous 1.3 installation using the file-based datasource, upgrading to 1.4 should not cause any issues.

-The only potential conflict with this change is:

-* If you use the file-based data from 1.3 or earlier with a new 1.4 installation
-    * if you do that, make sure to remove or change the config value to "false"
+To configure a relational database backend, you must set this to "true".
+See the section in the RunDeck Guide Administration chapter: [Enable rdbsupport](../RunDeck-Guide.html#enable-rdbsupport).

 # ACL Policy changes